Delegating effectively at work: Tips and advice for leaders

 Be patient with your team

-That’s why you should always be patient with them.
+What may be a breeze for you might not be so easy for your team members – at least not at these crucial early stages.
+With that in mind, it’s important to be patient with them.
 It might be slow going at the start but try to resist the urge not to delegate certain tasks on the basis that you could complete them quicker.
 There’s bound to be a learning curve when getting to grips with new tasks, so be patient as your team familiarise themselves with such requests.

 Deliver feedback